group bourdon test

 4. Medical Tests & Vetting

-You will undergo medical and fitness assessments to ensure that you will be able to carry out your new role safely.
+You will undergo medical and fitness assessments to ensure that you can carry out your new role safely.

-The role of train driver is a safety-critical role, and there are strict guidelines and rules in place that must be observed.
-Train Operating Companies will want to ensure that they only employ people who take the safety role seriously.
+The role of a train driver is a safety-critical role.
+So, there are strict guidelines and rules in place that you must follow.
+Train Operating Companies will only employ people who take the safety role seriously.

-• You should be capable of maintaining high levels of concentration for lengthy periods.
+• Can maintain high levels of concentration for lengthy periods.

-• You may also have a number of customer service responsibilities, for example, using onboard PA systems to keep travellers informed and maintaining good customer relations.
+• Can do customer service responsibilities such as using onboard PA systems to keep travellers informed and maintaining good customer relations.

-• Your role may also require a certain amount of flexibility and the ability to respond to a change in circumstances calmly and logically.
+• Flexibility to respond to a change in circumstances calmly and logically.

 T – Explain what TASK you had to perform and also any tasks that others had to undertake.

-A – Describe the ACTION you took (include any actions of others in your team too).
-Try to use examples of when you took action on your own initiative rather than through instruction.
+A – Describe the ACTION you took (include any actions of others in your team as well).
+Try to use examples when you took initiative instead of just following instructions.

 R – Explain the RESULT of your actions and the positive outcomes they produced.

 The GBT consists of five adjacent boxes arranged in twenty-five columns.
 Each box within the columns holds a set of dots arranged in patterns of three to six dots.
-Working from left to right through each row, you will be asked to cross out any boxes that contain a pattern of four dots.
+Working from left to right through each row, you must cross out any boxes that contain a pattern of four dots.

-You will work through one page at a time and will be allowed just two minutes per page.
-If you do not complete the page within the two-minute time frame, you are forced to move on to the next page.
+You will work through one page at a time.
+However, you can only complete each page within two minutes.
+If you do not complete the page within the time limit, you will be forced to move to the next one.

-As with similar tests, there is a practice section at the beginning of the test paper.
-However, it is not advised to leave your practice until the day of the test; chances of success will be very low.
+As with similar tests, there is a practice section at the beginning of the actual test.
+However, it is not advised to leave your practice until the day of the test as chances of success will be very low.

 Know the format